nsterk/fuckme/README.md

 This tells you the test that produced a KO belongs to a function from part #, the function being ft_name.

 ! some functions, like ft_split and ft_substr, are open to interpretation, for example on how to handle NULL parameters.
-You might get a KO because your interpretation is different then mine.
+You might get a KO because your interpretation is different from mine.
 I think I specified this for every test that is open to interpretation, but just to be sure do keep this in mind.

 ### The exact line of code responsible for a KO
 If a test fails - if it KOs - criterion will show not only FAIL but also the exact line of code that prompted this, like so: